An effective IT strategy helps enterprises achieve their longer-term vision.

 There's a saying, "what gets measured gets done."
 To make sure your IT strategy is taking your business where it needs to go, define a set of KPIs (key performance metrics) so you can measure its effectiveness.

-Depending on the nature and focus of each component, there'll be different key metrics.
+Depending on the nature and focus of each component, there will be different key metrics.
 E.g., measurement of agility, project delivery time, customer and employee satisfaction, marketing and sales ROI, capacity utilization, service-level indicators (e.g., the number of help desk calls,) etc.

 7. Obtain Leadership Buy-in and Validate Budget

-After getting everyone excited about the grand plan, you need to secure executive support and a sufficient budget to execute the strategy.
+After getting everyone excited about the grand plan, you need to secure support from the business leaders and executives, along with a sufficient budget to execute the strategy.